Robinpig/Note/docs/CS/DB/DB.md

   Storing data out of order (most often, in insertion order) opens up for some write-time optimizations.
   For example, Bitcask and WiscKey store data records directly in append-only files.

+We separated storage structures in two groups: mutable and immutable ones, and identified immutability as one of the core concepts influencing their design and implementation.
+Most of the mutable storage structures use an in-place update mechanism.
+During insert, delete, or update operations, data records are updated directly in their locations in the target file.

+Storage engines often allow multiple versions of the same data record to be present in the database; for example, when using multiversion concurrency control (see “Multiversion Concurrency Control”) or slotted page organization (see “Slotted Pages”).
+For the sake of simplicity, for now we assume that each key is associated only with one data record, which has a unique location.

+One of the most popular storage structures is a B-Tree.
+Many open source database systems are B-Tree based, and over the years they’ve proven to cover the majority of use cases.

 ### optimizer